at-import/SassyLists/README.md

 * `sum()`: sum all unitless values in list
 * `to-string()`: cast list as string (JS `.join()`)

+Some functions depend on other functions.
+If you include functions individually, make sure to check for these dependencies in their respective docs.

 If you ever need to use them in one of your pen at CodePen, just link to http://codepen.io/HugoGiraudel/pen/loAgq as an extra CSS resource.
 You'll have instant access to all functions.